RevenueHunt/docs/docs/how-to-guides/add-javascript.md

 This guide will walk you through adding JavaScript to quiz questions and the results page.

+!!! warning
-*Note: This guide is meant for developers and Shopify Partners.
+    This guide is meant for developers and Shopify Partners.
 If you're not familiar with the basics of JavaScript and the Vue.js framework, it is advised to ask for help from a professional to implement this.
-You can find/hire a developer [here](https://experts.shopify.com/).*
+You can find/hire a developer [here](https://experts.shopify.com/).

 ## Access the Custom JavaScript Console